Cerebellum-Network/Freeport-Smart-Contracts/index.md

 Handle accounts of multiple owners.
 Each owner of an account has a claim to a share of its funds.

-Distribution accounts support the contract currency only.
+Distribution Accounts support the contract currency only.
 They cannot be used for NFTs.

-Owners must be external accounts; nesting distribution accounts is not supported.
+An owner may be another Distribution Account, or a smart contract.
+It is possible to withdraw funds through nested DAs, because anyone can trigger a withdrawal from a DA to its owners, including if that owner is itself a DA.